emilcieslar/angular-ec-callout/README.md

 The close button has class `.close-button`

 ### Add animations
-You can also animate the callout when it's added or removed to/from the queue.
+If you add 'ngAnimate' to your app dependencies, you can also animate the callout when it's added or removed to/from the queue.
 Look at the following example.

 ```css
 .callout {